AntoPorter/antoporter.github.io/docs/endpoint/intune/quickwins-appcontrolforbusiness.md

 **Streamlining application control policies can be challenging without an efficient management process.** This is where Managed Installers come in, offering a practical solution to reduce administrative overhead and enhance policy precision.

+For organizations transitioning to **App Control for Business**, adopting Managed Installers is highly recommended.
+It not only simplifies the deployment and management process but also provides a solid foundation for secure application control.

+By prioritizing Managed Installers:

+- IT administrators can focus on strategic tasks rather than managing app exceptions.

+- Applications deployed through Intune or similar trusted tools are seamlessly integrated into the control framework.

+- The risk of policy misconfigurations is significantly reduced.

 ### Benefits of Using Managed Installers:

 1. **Automated Trust Assignment**: Applications deployed through Managed Installers are tagged as trusted, reducing the need for manual policy updates.